alensiljak/gnucash-portfolio/README.md

 Retrieving currency exchange rates is a part of this suite.

-## Related Projects

-- [MoneyManagerEx for Android](http://android.moneymanagerex.org/) can be used to download the current prices for securities.
-This provides .csv files with the latest prices.
-- Finance::Quote - The default GnuCash method for fetching commodity prices.
-- [gnucash-utilities](https://github.com/sdementen/gnucash-utilities).
-The suite of tools that provide Python reports for GnuCash data.
-- [piecash](https://github.com/sdementen/piecash).
-Provides access to GnuCash database and schema.
-- [Fixerio](http://fixerio.readthedocs.io/en/latest/).
-Fixer API for online currency rates.

 ## Running

 In order to run the scripts, copy `settings.json.template` into `settings.json` and customize the settings by editing the file.